-The ethos behind Quantum Exponential is to provide investors, who would otherwise not be able to do so, with exposure to early-stage investment in quantum-driven businesses.
-The sort of businesses that can both grow and scale to be hugely successful, and which are focused on tackling global problems.
-From combating climate change to global cyber security and to improvements in healthcare and medical procedures.
-Such as our first investee company Siloton, which is using quantum techniques to reduce the effect of macular degeneration, one the advanced world's biggest causes of sight loss.
+The ethos behind Quantum Exponential remains unchanged: it is to provide investors, who would otherwise not be able to do so, with exposure to early-stage investment in quantum-driven businesses.
+We identify businesses that have the potential to both grow and scale to be hugely successful, and which are focused on tackling global problems - from combating climate change to global cyber security and to improvements in healthcare and medical procedures.